"...as we take full control, we will

 During World War II, people from the West Indies arrived in Handsworth, Birmingham as part of the colonial war effort.
 Working, in particular, in Birmingham's munitions factories.

 Thousands answered the invitation to come to the Motherland, significantly expanding Birmingham's industrial base, with many settling in Handsworth, due to the affordability of housing there.

 Whilst time has sadly taken many of those who originally answered that call, their children and grandchildren still remain, their presence acting as their legacy.

 This then is a work about those who remain in a Handsworth of change.
-A Handsworth that has seen civil insurrection on its streets, racial tensions between communities, and in recent years, has seen many from The EU arrive perhaps soon to leave after Brexit.
+A Handsworth that has seen civil insurrection on its streets, racial tensions between communities, and in recent years, the arrival of communities from the EU.

 As Britain begins its countdown "to reset the conversation on migration" no-one knows what awaits it or how its relationship with migration will change in the future.

 Or indeed, no one knows how this will impact on existing 'migrant communities', in particular, the often ignored Black working classes and millennials, coming, as they are, to an end of their youth during the last days of summer.